Poker Charts

 High Card | Player with the highest card wins. | K♠ – Q♠ – 9♠ – 10♠ – 7♠ |

-In a deck of cards, there are 169 distinct two-card combinations, and some of them are clearly better than others – most players will know that a pair of aces is good while a 2-7 is awful.
+In a deck of cards, there are 169 distinct two-card combinations, and some of them are better than others.
+Most players will know that a pair of aces is good while a 2-7 is awful.

-In poker, a starting hand is made up of the two hole cards dealt with you at the start of the game.
-Although there are numerous alternatives at this point, you must have some understanding of your odds from the start.
+In poker, a starting hand is made up of the two hole cards dealt at the start of the game.
+Although there are numerous alternatives at this point, you must have some understanding of your odds from the start with this poker odds chart.

 Hand Abbreviation | Hand Name |